Affirmative Action

 J. COLLEGE AFFIRMATIVE ACTION COMMITTEE

-The Committee shall act as a policy advisory body to the President in all matters concerning affirmative action and equal opportunity.
+The Committee shall act as a policy advisory body to the President in all matters concerning affirmative action, equal opportunity, and diversity.
 Specific responsibilities of the Committee may include, but are not limited to, the following:

 a.
 Advise and assist the President and the Affirmative Action Officer in developing, implementing and evaluating the College's Affirmative Action Program;